w3c/spec-prod/docs/examples.md

 ## Specify toolchain: Bikeshed or ReSpec

-Use this if the action cannot figure out the toolchain itself, or if you like to be explicit.
+Provide `TYPE` if the action cannot figure out the toolchain itself, or if you like to be explicit.

 ```yaml
 # .github/workflows/pr.yml